callumflack/lend-first/_loan-options/refinance.md

 Most lenders will offer special rates to stay but why should it take you to leave before you get the best offer.
 Some lenders delay the refinance on purpose to allow time to win you back.
 So be prepared for a little brown nosing from your bank when you decide to leave them.

-If you have a top quality broker like Australian Property Finance on your side, refinancing will be one of the easiest financial transactions you will ever do.
+If you have a top quality broker like LendFirst on your side, refinancing will be one of the easiest financial transactions you will ever do.